techidaily/site-windows11/source/_posts/solving-unseen-messages-in-windows-discord-software.md

  A weak or unstable internet connection could be the cause of this error.
 Therefore, ensure you have an active internet connection when you try to access Discord.
 You can also run other apps on your device to ensure your internet is working.

  If other apps are not loading correctly and the issue is consistent throughout the operating system, then the internet is to blame.
-In that case, we recommend checking out our guide on[fixing network access issues when connected to Wi-Fi on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
+In that case, we recommend checking out our guide on [fixing network access issues when connected to Wi-Fi on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .

  However, if other apps do work, try closing bandwidth-hogging apps on your PC.
 Double-check if any devices on your network are soaking up bandwidth, too.
 Once you've freed up some space, try running Discord again.